martinhaggren/cloud-native-appdev/EXERCISES.md

 You can also follow the progress in the AWS Console, go to **CodePipeline**.

+## Scheduled job for reporting (optional)

+In this additional exercise we will implement a scheduled [Job](https://aws.github.io/copilot-cli/docs/concepts/jobs/) that will list content request inserted into the DynamoDB Table.

+For now, we will set up the job to run every 5 minutes and only list the most 5 most recent content request but in a 'real scenario' this could be for example a daily report, listing all content request created 'yesterday'.

+* Go to the folder `jobs/reporter`, have a look at the file `src/reporter.js`.
+When executed, it will connect to the DynamoDB Table and fetch the 5 most recent content requests.

+    _Adapt the script according to if you have the ts attribute stored in your content requests or not_

+### Test locally using Docker

+* From the `jobs/reporter` folder, issue the command below to create a Docker image

+         docker build -t reporter:v1 .

+* Next, run a container

+        docker run -e CONTENT_NAME_DDB_TABLE_NAME=LOCAL_DDB reporter:v1

+### Deployment
+* Initialize the job

+        copilot job init

+* When asked questions about the job, answer as below:

+      Job name: reporter
+      Dockerfile: Enter custom path for your Dockerfile
+      Dockerfile: jobs/reporter/Dockerfile
+      Schedule type: Fixed Schedule
+      Fixed schedule: Custom     --> type:    @every 5m

+* Copy the `addons`-folder from `copilot/content` to `copilot/reporter`
+  This is to ensure that the job can access the DynamoDB table

+* Deploy the job

+      copilot job deploy

+* Examine the logs for the job, within 5 minutes a report will be logged.

+      copilot job logs --follow

+* After a few runs, when verified that everything works, delete the job again.

+      copilot job delete --name reporter

 ## Cleanup
 When finished with the exercise, remove the application and all deployed resources by running the following in the **project root**: